Armageddon (1998 film): Merchandising

 Revell and Monogram released two model kits inspired by the film's spacecraft and the Armadillos, in 1998.
 The first one, "Space Shuttle with Armadillo drilling unit", included an X-71, a small, rough Armadillo and a pedestal.
 The second one, "Russian Space Center", included the Mir, with the docking adapter seen in the film, and another pedestal.

 In 2011, Fantastic Plastic released another X-71 kit, the "X-71 Super Shuttle", the goal of which was to be more accurate than the Revell/Monogram kit.

 Theme park attraction

 Armageddon – Les Effets Speciaux was an attraction based on Armageddon at Walt Disney Studios Park located at Disneyland Paris.
+It opened in time for the park's premiere on March 16, 2002, being a debut attraction.
 The attraction simulated the scene in the movie in which the Russian Space Station is destroyed.
 Michael Clarke Duncan ("Bear" in the film) was featured in the pre-show.